igloo-project/igloo-doc/source/development/install-oomph.rst

 * Nom de la webapp : the name of the webapp which will be generated
 * Choix du dépôt : if your application is host in github choose Dépot Github, otherwise if your application is host on gitlab choose Dépôt Gitlab.
 The default value is the gitlab repository.
+* If you use the other file you will have an other variable to fill named "Nom du groupe/compte.
+Enter here the name of the github group or account which host the repository."

 Click next, then finish.
 The installation may take a few minutes, and Eclipse might have to restart.
 In this case, the installation will go back to where it stopped